Everything worthwhile has a price.

 Growth requires releasing the old identity because you cannot run two self-concepts simultaneously.
 The person you have been cannot become the person you are meant to be.
 The old self must end for the new self to emerge.
 This feels like loss because it is loss.
 You are losing who you were.
 What you gain is who you could be.

 Research on identity-based change, synthesized by James Clear in Atomic Habits (2018), consistently shows that behaviors tied to the old identity revert unless the identity itself updates.
 You cannot exercise your way into a new self-concept if the self-concept keeps running "I am not someone who exercises."
 The identity has to change for the behavior to stick.
+The Forge turns that identity work into five exercises and a 30-day evidence log.
 Changing identity is the deeper price of growth.

 The release is not metaphorical.
 It is structural.
 The habits built around the old identity dissolve.
 The relationships calibrated to the old self shift.
 The stories you told about who you were become inaccurate.
 All of this feels like loss in the moment and reveals itself as clearing in hindsight.
 The old version has to end.
 There is no version of growth that preserves everything about who you used to be.
 (Related: Kill the Old Version.)

-Chapter IIIWhat does grit research show about sustaining the price?
+Chapter IVWhat does grit research show about sustaining the price?

 Angela Duckworth's grit research, published in the 2007 Journal of Personality and Social Psychology, documented that people who achieved long-term goals did so through sustained passion and perseverance toward a single direction, not through bursts of motivated effort.
 Her ongoing research has consistently shown grit predicts achievement more reliably than IQ, talent, or early advantage.